zowieerickson/ip-address-tracker/README.md

 ### What I learned
 I learned an incredible amount upon completing this IP Address tracker app using 3rd party APIs.
 The idea of security, performance, and user experience (UX) were all on my mind as I was going through creating this app.
 These concepts were very important to me, and I wanted to show that with how I created this project.

-Starting off with security, I learned the importance of securing your API key in your applications.
+Beginning with security, I learned the importance of securing your API key in your applications.
 There are bad actors everywhere, and if one were to come accross your API key, they could run up the cost with your API provider by an obscene amount.
 This prompted me to research how to do properly protect my API key in this project.
 I learned one method that did the trick, and wrote my first-ever serverless function to hide my API key.

 This took hours and hours of research and writing incorrect syntax, but I was really proud of my first serverless function.
 ```js